Rhythm and Blues is a descriptive term that has never had a clear single

 it is attached to at a given point in time, rather than the other way around.

-In the beginning it was a renaming of "race" music. and later gave way to soul, funk, disco and simply "black" styles.
+In the beginning it was a renaming of "race" music, which later gave way to soul, funk, disco and simply "black" styles.
 Small rhythm and blues combos revved up Tin Pan Alley pop tunes with rhythms derived from swing jazz and vocals reflecting the blues.
 They linked the big band jump blues of the Forties with early rock and roll.
 Early rock and roll hits were often covers by white singers of R&B hits, like Elvis Presley's version of Roy Brown's "Good Rockin' Tonight" or Bill Haley and His Comets cleaned-up take on Big Joe Turner's "Shake, Rattle and Roll."

 Blues shouters developed their raucous style in order to be heard above the big bands of the'30s and '40s.
 Even in the country blues style that preceded them "shouting" was a way of expressing deep emotion.
 This raspy, strident vocal style matched in intensity the big band style.
 Representatives of the shouter tradition included Big Joe Turner, Wynonie Harris, and Roy Brown.